mreinstein/substrate-site/docs/tutorials/interactive-views.md

 Because the views are updated efficiently - with the minimum required amount of disruption - our canvas element doesn't get re-created every time the button is clicked and `update()` is called.
 Good thing!

-We could also add event listeners to the canvas to detect clicks, mouse position, key presses, etc. pretty much anything that can be done on a regular webpage can be done here.
+We could also add event listeners to the canvas to detect clicks, mouse position, key presses, etc. Pretty much anything that can be done on a regular webpage can be done here.

 ## Merge the views